Cult Myths

 Being "new", "strange" or "different" does not qualify a religion as destructive in the least.
 Neither does not believing in a particular doctrine.
 While a religion may demonstrate many qualities of destructive religions, it itself is not a destructive religion unless it actually negatively impacts its members.

 So, because no one seemed to be willing to do it honestly without corruption, it has to be corrected by someone not in the inner circle.
-This, in the list labeled "Danger" in the sidebar, Cult Myths separates out all the meaningless items that have no bearing upon control or destructiveness and compiles a list of more qualified items.
+In the list labeled "Danger" in the sidebar, Cult Myths separates out all the meaningless items that have no bearing upon control or destructiveness and compiles a list of more qualified items.
 The claims made by anti-cultists that do nothing to determine a cult are discussed under "Harmless", and things that could pass from harmless to harmful are labeled "Red Flags".

-This blog does not assume the existence of mind control or brainwashing, due to the need of individuals to submit themselves voluntarily to such control or else are forced to do the will of the religion out of fear, thus actual brainwashing and control of the mind does not take place.
+This blog does not assume the existence of mind control or brainwashing, due to the need of individuals to submit themselves voluntarily to such control.
+Otherwise they are forced to do the will of the religion out of fear, thus actual brainwashing and control of the mind does not take place.
 Such terms have been described as "quackery" by the psychiatric community.
-The symptoms of a negatively impacting cult are provided so that you do not have to become a victim of these in order to recognize them.

 One thing people must remember is that if an individual appears well-rounded, comfortable in their skin and pleasantly happy, they are not likely a member of a destructive religion.
 Members of destructive religions are typically not balanced individuals.
 This does not mean they are always crazy, but true happiness and clear thinking is not usually readily apparent because of their undergoing negative cult impact while suppressing their personal feelings about the abuse.

 At the same time, though, one person being crazy, unhappy, or lacking clear thinking is not automatically an indicator of the person belonging to a destructive religion.
 Any number of factors could contribute to a person's unbalanced nature.
-However, if there is a consistent presence of such indicators among multiple members, especially in the immediate presence of a leader, then take note.
+However, if there is a consistent presence of such indicators among many members, especially in the immediate presence of a leader, then take note.

 About Cult Myths

-We will document known dangerous religions so that the reader may have a co-experiential knowledge of what a dangerous religion really is without all the doom and gloom of emotionally charged music, unnerving visuals, ominous storytelling and deep-voiced narrators to influence you.
+We will document known dangerous religions so that the reader may have a co-experiential knowledge of what a dangerous religion really is without all the doom and gloom of emotionally charged words and music, unnerving visuals, ominous storytelling and deep-voiced narrators to influence you.
 Instead, we will look only at the facts.

 Subjects

 Areas of Identification.
-These will be the primary identification posts to discus what is not and then what is destructove or dangerous behavior.
+These will be the primary identification posts to discus what is not and then what is destructive or dangerous behavior.
 These are the posts most people will be interested in.
 You can get a sense of all the subjects covered in this post.

 Cult and Non-cult Identifiers.
 These will be links in the sidebar to the relevant Area of Identification post that discusses the particular trait indicated by the link title.
 This allows the reader to look through the posts by trait under any of four categories.